limix/bgen-reader-py/docs/quickstart.rst

 Complex file
 ============

-The bgen file format allows the storage of very heterogenous genetic data.
+The bgen file format allows the storage of very heterogeneous genetic data.
 In the ``complex.bgen`` file we have variants with different ploidy and number of alleles, as well as phased\ *ness*.